 Aikido Success Blueprint - a massive collection of wisdom that shows you how to prevent injuries and fast-track your skills.
 Key action steps for fast results!

 Aikido's influence was very great even in its early years when Ueshiba was teaching a more combative form closer to Daito-ryu.

 One art which was significantly influenced was judo, which incorporated early jujutsu skills taught by Ueshiba to Kenji Tomiki, who then incorporated these techniques into the self defense program for the Kodokan, judo's headquarters.

 Today's goshin jutsu kata preserve these

 The concept of aiki is an old one and was common to other classical Japanese schools of armed combat.
 There are some other styles of Japanese jujutsu which use the term aikijutsu but there are no records of its use prior to the Meiji era.

-influenced by aikido which presently utilize the term to describe their
+influenced by aikido which use the term to describe their

-use of aikido-like techniques with a more combative mindset to their training.
+use of aikido-like techniques with a more combative mindset.